Sunday, May 1, 2016

 The guided walks offered by the Athens-Limestone County Tourism included the

-Athens-Limestone County Tourism |
+Athens-Limestone County Tourism

-Our first stop was The Gulf Station, it was one of the full-service stations in Athens.
+Our first stop was The Gulf Station, which was one of the full-service stations in Athens.
 It was owned by Jack Parks and Louis Speaks and was located at the corner of Market and Clinton streets.

-The Gulf Station |
+The Gulf Station

-Our next stop was Train Depot:
+Our next stop was the Train Depot

-From the 1850s-1970s the Louisville & Nashville Depot located between Market and Washington Streets |
+From the 1850s-1970s the Louisville & Nashville Depot

-Cistern |
+Cistern

 Our next stop was the Cistern: